khushi0611/HacktoberFest2023/README.md

 # HacktoberFest2023
 - A Documentation repo for Biggeners to paricipate in the Opensource Fest.
 - anyone can participate.
-- I will make sure that your request will be merged if has a sence @*@.
+- I will make sure that your request will be merged if has a sense @*@.

  <br>